 Since it's not always possible to ascertain the need for computer forensic analysis at the onset of a dispute and with computer data being so volatile and fluid, how can a litigant preserve the status quo and protect potentially discoverable data?
 The best answer seems to be to act decisively to enforce the obligation to preserve while deferring disputes concerning the obligation to produce.
-At least with respect to the computer systems used by key players, if an opponent is unwilling to immediately remove them from service and secure them against tampering, loss or damage, then it is imperative that the system dates and times be recorded and the hard drives for each computer be duplicated in a forensically-sound fashion and secured.
+At least with respect to the computer systems used by key players, if an opponent is unwilling to immediately remove them from service and secure them against tampering, loss or damage, then it is imperative that the hard drives for each computer be duplicated in a forensically-sound fashion and secured.
 They may never be used but, if needed, there is no better mechanism to demonstrate diligence in the preservation of discoverable data.
-The same prudent practice applies to other media which may later be claimed to have contained relevant and discoverable data, including personal digital assistants, e-mail servers, online repositories, even the hard drive in a modern copying machine (You did know that many modern copying machines scan and record an encrypted image of items they duplicate?).
+The same prudence applies to other media which may later be claimed to have contained relevant and discoverable data, including personal digital assistants, e-mail servers and online repositories.
 Caveat: Routine file back up to tape, floppy disks, recordable CDs, thumb drives or other media using virtually any off-the-shelf back up application will not produce a forensically sound clone of the data, rendering some or all latent data unrecoverable in the future, ripe for a charge of spoliation.